Pratani Ramakrishna Goud

 Pratani Ramakrishna Goud, also known as R.K.
-Goud, is a well known Telugu film producer, director, screen play writer and distributor.
+Goud, is a Telugu film producer, director, screen play writer and distributor.
 He also acted in few movies like Jodi No 1.
+He used to be the president of the Telugu Film Chamber of Commerce.

 He produced and directed several movies under his own banner R.K.
 Films namely Sardar Papanna, Jodi No 1, Swargamlo Ramanna.
 He also penned lyrics for the song 'Sirisilla' in the movie Mogudu Pellala Dongata.